dqian3/autobahn-artifact/README.md

 4. Finally `fab remote` will launch a remote experiment with the parameters specified in `fabfile.py`.
 The next section will explain how to configure the parameters.
 The `fab remote` command should show a progress bar of how far along it is until completion.
 Note that the first time running the command may take a long time but subsequent trials should be faster.

 ## Configuring Parameters
 The parameters for the remote experiment are found in `benchmark/fabfile.py`.
 To change the parameters locate the `remote(ctx, debug=True)` task section in `fabfile.py`.
 This task specifies two types of parameters, the benchmark parameters and the nodes parameters.

 The benchmark parameters look as follows:

 ```
 bench_params = {
     'nodes': 4,
-    'workers': 1,
+    'workers': 1,   //only applicable for Autobahn/Bullshark
+    'co-locate': True,
     'rate': 50_000,
     'tx_size': 512,
     'faults': 0,
     'duration': 20,